Studio 58 students transform themselves with their makeup skills for a new play

 A backstage cupboard at Langara College’s Studio 58 holds costumes for the various plays performed there.
 Wednesday, Oct.9.
 Photo by Hazel Love

 Theatre student Lucy Jeffery poses for a photo, showcasing their transformation into the character of Kyle in Langara College’s Studio 58 play Baggage, on Wednesday, Oct.
-9. Photo by Hazel Love
+9. Jeffery wanted to attend Studio 58’s theatre program ever since seeing a production of Antony and Cleopatra when they were in high school.
+They said they love the intensive program that will develop all the skills needed to pursue a creative career in the theatre industry.
+Photo by Hazel Love

 buy metronidazole online